Facts and Figures

 - Leading biomedical research universities, such as UCSF, are engines of discovery that launch new ideas into the private sector for development.
 An estimated 90 life-science startup companies have been spawned from the university’s labs.
 Overall, the University of California system has received more patents than any other university in the world, and UCSF is ranked first in the system for active patents.
 Among UCSF patents are many of the system’s top revenue producers, including hepatitis B vaccine; yeast expression vector, a technique for delivering medicines to the body’s cells; a form of recombinant DNA used for the production of therapeutic agents; and magnetic resonance imaging.

 - Public-private partnerships can speed the advancement of biomedical research and move discoveries from bench to bedside.
-UCSF Helen Diller Family Comprehensive Cancer Center investigators have developed creative partnerships with dozens of life-science companies in the Bay Area and beyond.
-Current initiatives, totaling millions of dollars in research funding, include strategic partnerships with Novartis, Genentech, SurroMed, Onyx Pharmaceuticals, Celera Diagnostics and Predicant Biosciences.
+Cancer Center investigators have developed creative partnerships with dozens of life-science companies to speed the advancement of biomedical research.
+Current initiatives, totaling millions of dollars in research funding, include strategic partnerships with Novartis, Genentech, SurroMed, Onyx Pharmaceuticals, Celera Diagnostics, Predicant Biosciences, Parker Institute for Cancer Immunotherapy, Pfizer, and Sanofi.